loloDawit/AWS-CSA-2021-study-notes/README.md

 ## Contributions 🙏

 If you find mistakes, typos or you think something should be modified, revisited or updated, feel free to open a PR or an issue with a brief explanation of your request.

-If something is missing instead, have a look at the [ToDo list](https://github.com/AlessioCasco/AWS-CSA-2019-study-notes/issues/4#issue-431706704) and check if that missing part has been already spotted.
-If not, feel free to PR it or add a [new checkbox](https://help.github.com/en/articles/about-task-lists#creating-task-lists) on the issue.